Aaron Judge's net worth

 Championship Series - New York Yankees v Cleveland Guardians - Game 5

-Aaron James Judge is notable for being the present captain of the New York Yankees as of 2024.
-He was the 32nd overall selection in the first round of the 2013 MLB draft by the Yankees.
-He played in the Minor leagues from 2013 to 2016 and then finally debuted his Major Leagues in 2016.
-He had also set the AL record for most home runs in a season by hitting 62 home runs in the 2022 season.
+Aaron James Judge is an American professional baseball outfielder for the New York Yankees in the Major League Baseball (MLB).
+Better known as Aaron Judge, with the nickname of "BAJ", he was the 32nd overall selection in the first round of the 2013 MLB Draft by the Yankees.
+He played in the minor leagues from 2013 to 2016 and then finally debuted his Major Leagues in 2016.
+He had also set the American League (AL) record for most home runs in a season by hitting 62 home runs in the 2022 season.

-Aaron Judge is a six-time All-Star, three-time AL home run leader, two-time AL RBI leader, AL Rookie of the Year in 2017 and AP Athlete of the Year in 2022.
-He is a three-time Silver Slugger Award winner, won AL MVP winner in 2022 and was a receiver of the AL Hank Aaron Award.
+Aaron Judge is a six-time MLB All-Star player, with six AL All-Star awards, as of March 2025.
+Additionally, he has also been a three-time AL home run leader, two-time AL RBI leader, AL Rookie of the Year in 2017 and AP Athlete of the Year in 2022.
+He is a four-time AL Silver Slugger Award winner, won AL MVP winner in 2022 and was a receiver of the AL Hank Aaron Award twice.
 He was also the winner of the Roberto Clemente Award in 2023.
+More recently, he participated in his first MLB World Series game with the New York Yankees in 2024.

 NameAaron James Judge